 It requires an entire step-by-step process, of which site building is merely one of ten important steps.

 Sound all negative?
 It’s not!

 The Internet truly is a unique window in history that enables the individual to build a profitable online business.
-But with so many companies chasing the solopreneur dollar, how do you figure out which ones deliver a product that helps you succeed?
+But with so many companies chasing you, the solopreneur, how do you figure out which product is best?

 We recently discovered how a competitor’s affiliates create fake reviews comparing it to SBI!.
 Solopreneurs, when searching for “Solo Build It! reviews,” found what seemed to be a common opinion — the same competitor was pronounced as the #1 recommendation by all.

 Little did they know that those “reviews” were written after extensive training by the company and that the authors were earning substantial commissions on those sales.
 These affiliates were happy to take your money by misleading you to a product that delivered terrible results.